rdwrome/261sp23/0Hello,World/README.md

 ## What is Computer Programming?

+## Computers are dumb; you are smart

 ## Binary Numbers
 ![](https://github.com/rdwrome/lmsc261fa21/blob/main/0Hello%2CWorld/img/binarycounter.gif)

 ## Context is everything
 - Context is called the "environment" in programming
 - Information that you can take for granted in the environment is "abstracted-out"

+## Abstraction
-- In "abstraction:" details are hidden behind large concepts
+- Lower-level implementation details are hidden below higher-level ideas
-  - music metaphors will work in this programming class because this is a music school
+- e.g., music metaphors will work in this programming class because this is a music school

 ## Representing Data in Computers
 ![](https://github.com/rdwrome/lmsc261fa21/blob/main/0Hello%2CWorld/img/emoji.png)

-## Algorithmic Thinking vs Algorithms
+## Algorithmic Thinking & Algorithms
 - Thinking: breaking the steps of a long operation down into small, explicit substeps and anticipating contingencies
   - Cooking with recipes
 - Algorithm: chain of instructions each of which is a simple operation that accomplishes a complex task

+## 20 Questions in Boolean Logic

 ## Introductions
 - Name+Pronoun